Mobile monitoring includes a comparative analysis of adoption and performance between versions of your application, including top versions by:

 To exit the details page, select the Close (X) button.

-The way that New Relic Mobile obtains the version number varies by platform:
+The way that mobile monitoring obtains the version number varies by platform: